Socio-Environmental Immersion Program

 The Immersion Program centers around a series of collaborative workshops led by Immersion Distinguished Scholars.
 These workshops are designed to immerse participants in theories and methods foundational to understanding current environmental challenges and their underlying S-E systems.
-This year (2016-2017), five collaborative workshops, each lasting two or three days, will be led by eminent scholars in environmental history, geography and political economy, behavioral economics, ecological networks and modeling, and science policy.
+This year (2019-2020), four collaborative workshops, each lasting two days, will be led by eminent scholars in ecology, public health, science communications, and public policy.

 Each workshop consists of lectures and plenary discussions, small group discussions, and informal conversations.
 Workshops are facilitated by SESYNC research staff and leadership, as well as by Immersion Program mentors who attend each workshop.
-Last year’s five successful workshops focused on ecology, sociology, economics, anthropology, and the science of change.
+Last year’s five successful workshops focused on policy sciences and geography, interdisciplinary team science, economics, and actionable science.

 Mentors of the Immersion Program facilitate workshop discussions and after the workshops, help to distill and integrate key ideas, and catalyze the production of manuscripts by participants for submission to high-impact peer-reviewed journals.